devglg/yfinance_utils/README.md

 > and FINTA to create models instead of having to re-write everything from scratch.
 However, I think it is beneficial to do it manually until you understand
 > it before you start using someone else's libraries.

+> [!NOTE]
+> added the scripts i'm testing this with.
+Use at your own peril :/ you will need to create the folders `datasets` and `out`. datasets will hold the
+> downloaded data from yfinance and out will hold the output of the scripts

 ## install
 `git clone https://github.com/devglg/yfinance_utils.git`